 After receiving a message from a young lady who wrote that one of her blog posts saved her life, Anne Moss sold her digital marketing business.
 She then followed her purpose of preventing suicide and reducing the stigma of addiction and mental illness and speaking to students on how she coped and found healing from the most devastating loss of her life.

 Anne Moss is the 2019 winner of the YWCA Pat Asch Fellowship for social justice, NAMI Virginia board member, and author of the award-winning book, Diary of a Broken Mind.
 Her second book, Emotionally Naked: A Teacher’s Guide to Preventing Suicide and Recognizing Students at Risk through Wiley Publishing, is due out in August 2021.

-She has spoken at healthcare conferences, the National Institute of Mental Health, high schools, colleges, hospitals, jails, associations, fundraisers, women’s clubs, grief and loss events, chambers of commerce and more.
+She has spoken at: healthcare conferences, educational conferences, the National Institute of Mental Health, YMCA, high schools, colleges, hospitals, jails, funeral director associations, fundraisers, women’s clubs, grief and loss events, chambers of commerce, and more.